PaulSolt/SuperEasyAppsBlog/Blog/2016-3-11 - Random Int Ranges in Swift 2/2016-3-11 - How to Create a Random Int in Swift 2 - Swift Tips 7.md

 5. **Unsafe**: Swift method for a random Int within [A, B] where A < B

+	Swift is strongly-typed which means that you need to explicitly change numbers that are Int into `UInt32` and vice versa for the code to compile.
+Use the `Int()` and `UInt32()` initializers to convert between the types.

 		func unsafeRandomIntFrom(start: Int, to end: Int) -> Int {
 			return Int(arc4random_uniform(UInt32(end - start + 1))) + start
 		}